danielthedifficult/git-ai-summary/README.md

 ## Todo

 - [ ] Create GitHub action that would do this on a recurring schedule or on certain events
-- [ ] Add types, convert to TS ?
+- [ ] Convert to TS ?
 - [ ] Add other [models / parameters from openai](https://platform.openai.com/docs/models/overview)
 - [ ] Better output (chalk-style coloring, etc.)
 - [x] Add token usage
-- [ ] Add ability to estimate expected costs information
+- [ ] Support longer commit messages / batching / chunking
 - [ ] Add more options for fun and useful prompt crafting
 - [ ] Way, way better error handling, with API error code hints.
 ## Try it out!